 - NSF certified for use in restaurants

 - 3 Movable shelves with space for 4 shelves total

 - Side handles for easy lifting and movement

 - Hickory wood sample included seasoning the smoker

-- Temperature control with range of 100F to 250F
+- Temperature control with a range of 100F to 250F

 - Weight: 60 pounds